 Self-harm (also known as self-injury, self-mutilation, and cutting) occurs when a person intentionally and repeatedly inflicts pain upon himself or herself.
 Self-harm can come in many forms, including cutting, burning, punching oneself, banging one’s head against a wall or other hard object, drinking harmful substances (like bleach), and purposely breaking one’s bones.
 A common misconception is that people who purposely harm themselves are doing so in order to get attention, but this is typically not the case.
 People tend to use self-harm as a way to gain a sense of control over the negative emotions that they experience.
 There are people who feel like their inner pain is so strong that they need to inflict outward pain in order to find a brief sense of reprieve from the emotional pain.

 Inpatient programs have been known to be successful in treating individuals who self-harm.
-Valley Behavioral Health System provides a variety of treatment options to help meet the needs of people suffering from the ongoing desire to injure themselves.
+Valley Behavioral Health System in Fort Smith, Arkansas, provides a variety of rehab options to help meet the needs of people suffering from the ongoing desire to injure themselves.
 We are located in Arkansas River Valley and are the only facility in the state of Arkansas that provides our patients with private rooms during an inpatient stay with us.
 Our caring and dedicated professionals do everything they can to ensure that every person who receives treatment with us is provided with confidential and empathic services.
-We tailor fit our treatment plans so that the unique needs of each individual is met.
+We tailor fit our rehab plans so that the unique needs of each individual is met.
 You do not have to continue to hurt yourself.
 We can help you develop tools that will aid in your healing.
 We want you to be able to live the happy life that you deserve to live.

 Helping a Loved One or Family Member Get Treatment